-Questions pertaining to the DB Pension Plan
+Questions Pertaining To The DB Pension Plan

 PAOC’s Pension Fund was established at the 1938 General Conference.
 It is administered by PAOC and specifically managed by the Pension Fund Board of Trustees, who are appointed by the General Executive, and work in accounting and legal professions and/or have expertise in the field of pensions and investments.